top of page

 • Stalking/Sexually Oriented Offense Civil Protection Order (CSPO/CSOOPO)

-*If you have not been notified of the arrest of the offender within a reasonable period of time, you may contact the Athens County Sheriff ’s Office to learn of the status of your case.
+If you have not been notified of the arrest of the offender within a reasonable period of time, you may contact the Athens County Sheriff’s Office to learn of the status of your case.

-**A copy of the incident report may be obtained once the investigation is closed. ***This program and all victim services publications are provided through a grant supported by the Victims of Crime Act, (VOCA) awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice, through the Ohio Attorney General’s Office.
+This program and all victim services publications are provided through a grant supported by the Victims of Crime Act, (VOCA) awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice, through the Ohio Attorney General’s Office.
 Victims of federal crimes will be served.

 Advocate Assistance for Victims